Ambition should be made of sterner stuff

 4. Deliver anti-smoking behaviour change campaigns targeted at routine and manual and unemployed smokers.

 Can’t they think of a better word than ‘deliver’ in this context?
 That apart, this recommendation is meaningless.
-What are routine unemployed smokers?
+And what are routine and manual unemployed smokers?

 5. Ensure all smokers are advised to quit at least annually and given opt-out referral to Stop Smoking Services.